 5. Become a Halloween Makeup Artist

-If you’re skilled in the arts of makeup or facepainting, Halloween is a great time to put your craft to work.
-You can find job listings for face painting positions, or offer your services to your local community.
+If you’re skilled in the arts of makeup or face painting, Halloween is a great time to put your craft to work.
+You could get a job painting up haunted house zombies or offer your services to your local community.

 6. Be a Halloween Party Planner

 If you’re great at event planning, offer to create awesome Halloween gatherings, from arranging food and decorations to planning activities and guest lists.